2022 Maryland Question 4

 Question 4 was a voter referendum to amend the Constitution of Maryland in order to legalize cannabis for adult use in Maryland.
-The referendum was approved overwhelmingly, with more than twice as many voters voting in favor of it than against it, on November 8, 2022, and will go into effect on July 1, 2023.
+The referendum was approved overwhelmingly, with more than twice as many voters voting in favor of it than against it and winning in all but one county, on November 8, 2022.
+It went into effect on July 1, 2023.

+Ballot measure

+The ballot measure reads as follows: